subhadipjana866/CSES-Solutions/README.md

 ### CSES Solutions in JAVA
-If you solved these in a better way then you are encouraged to raise an issue.
+If you solved these in a better way then you are invited to discussions

 Thank you!